 In honor of his his newest release "U," Michael spent some time answering questions about the influence of his culture in his music, the inaugural year of his own Wherever I Go Festival, and what is next.
 "U" remixes Ben Alessi's poppy release by layering in some laid back island atmosphere over Alessi's unique vocal stylings for a summertime track that finds itself very welcome in the middle of the winter.
 Take a listen below as you check out our exclusive interview.

-Michael Brun: My first concert was Kings Of Leon while I was at Davidson college in North Carolina.
+Only The Beat: What's the first concert/festival you remember going to?Michael Brun: My first concert was Kings Of Leon while I was at Davidson college in North Carolina.
 And a few months later I was invited down to Ultra Music Festival in Miami by Dirty South.

-MB: Haiti is a very musical country, so I think the influence to pursue music came from all of my surroundings.
+OTB: What part did growing up in Haiti have on your decision to become a musician?
+What influence does your heritage have in the music you produce?MB: Haiti is a very musical country, so I think the influence to pursue music came from all of my surroundings.
 The sounds and musical history of Haiti are definitely still influencing me today.
 Also, my parents both played piano so they enrolled me in music lessons since I was 6.

-MB: Right now there is a lot of variety.
+OTB: What is the Haitian music scene like?
+For a traveler, any clubs or festivals that are a must?MB: Right now there is a lot of variety.
 Between Raboday, Rara, Konpa, Rap, EDM and more there are many amazing artists popping up and I think it’s a really exciting time for music in Haiti.
 It’s a culturally rich country, so it’s important that people know the music is equally rich.
 This summer my team started the Wherever I Go Festival and I’m really proud of what we’ve been able to do the bridge all types of genres on one stage.

 OTB: I read something in Billboard about you teaching yourself how to make music by doing "terrible mashups."
 That sounds amazing.
 Can you elaborate?
 What was your favorite "terrible mashup" and can we listen to them anywhere? :)